envytools/envytools/hwdocs/pcounter/intro.rst

 On NV10:NV20, there's only one domain.
 On NV20:NV40 there are 2 domains.
 On NV40+ there can be up to 8 domains per domain set.
 On all GPUs, there can be up to 256 signals per domain.
-The available signals and domains depend heavily on the chipset.
+The available signals and domains depend heavily on the GPU.
 The signals are packed tightly, so even a signal common to two GPUs may be at different position between them.
 The lists of known domains and signals may be found in :ref:`pcounter-signal-nv10`, :ref:`pcounter-signal-nv40`, :ref:`pcounter-signal-nvc0`.